System Design Space

 1. Basic blocks

-Rate limiter, gateway, storage and CDN form the foundation - without them, business systems will not scale.
+Rate Limiter, API Gateway, Object Storage, and CDN form the foundation.
+Without them, business systems do not scale.

 2. Pattern combination

-Using product tasks, we learn to combine cache, queues, sharding, consistency and degradation modes.
+Product cases teach you how to combine cache, queues, sharding, consistency, and degradation modes.

 3. Real restrictions

-Domain cases add UX, SLA, anti-fraud, compliance and cost constraints - this is closer to real work.
+Domain cases add UX, service expectations, anti-fraud concerns, compliance, and cost constraints.
+That is much closer to real work.

 How to work with tasks